eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 <!-- TODO: Add previous TID here -->
 > [!CAUTION]
-> The information added here its still not productive, what its proposed is simply a MOCK, and its not ready to be implemented in a system yet, the actual schema and details **MUST** be defined in the future of this documentation
+> The information added here It's still not productive, what its proposed is simply a MOCK, and it's not ready to be implemented in a system yet, the actual schema and details **MUST** be defined in the future of this documentation

 ### Certified Data Credential Schema

-The CDC schema contains the complete passport and some additional information, as well as as the signature of the data provider.
+The CDC schema contains the complete passport and some additional information, as well as the signature of the data provider.

 Here we have an example with the [Digital Product Passport v2.0.0](https://raw.githubusercontent.com/eclipse-tractusx/sldt-semantic-models/main/io.catenax.generic.digital_product_passport/2.0.0) Aspect Model.